 These are dependant on the amount of time you have on your last day

-Turkish Bath – Some clients love this so much they arrange to return at lunch time on their last day, hop in a taxi that we have pre-ordered and visit the Turkish Baths in Marmaris.
-They then use the taxi service at the baths to go to one of the restaurants in the marina for an early supper.
-From their our driver will collect them and continue to the airport.
-Great way to travel!
+Turkish Bath – Some clients love this so much they arrange to return at lunch time on their last day, hop in the free pick-up service and visit the Turkish Baths in Marmaris.
+They will either drop you back in the marina afterwards or you can ask then to stop at one of the restaurants on the way back.

 You can wander round the local market, sit in one of the many cafes and watch the world go by or maybe you would like to visit the castle and walk around the old town.